Jacksonville Culinary Arts Schools

 Source: *NCES College Navigator

 Florida State College at Jacksonville's culinary arts programs are accredited by the American Culinary Federation Education Foundation Accrediting Commission.
 The programs are career-oriented and allow students to acquire experience by working at the Mallard Room, the campus' simulated restaurant lab.
 This space allows students to serve lunch and dinner to real restaurant patrons.
 Learners are also required to complete internships for real-world experience.

 The requirements for this 35-credit program are based on the ACFEF's guidelines.
 Students acquire basic culinary arts skills that can train them to produce baked goods, design menus, prepare international foods, manage a dining room and oversee restaurant staff.
 Students can learn about kitchen safety and sanitation, as well as how to prepare nutritious dishes.
 All of the credits from this program can be applied toward the Associate of Science in Culinary Management.

 Associate of Science in Culinary Management

-This 64-credit degree program prepares students to work in a supervisory job in the field of culinary management.
+This 60-credit degree program prepares students to work in a supervisory job in the field of culinary management.
 Courses include culinary nutrition, regional foods in the United States, international foods, food production, marketing management, baking, dining room management and culinary terminology.
 Students can earn the ServSafe Manager certification by passing the National Restaurant Association's exam after graduating.
-The program requires students to complete a 600-hour internship at a hotel, resort, restaurant, cruise line or catering operation.
+The program requires students to complete an internship at a hotel, resort, restaurant, cruise line or catering operation.